-Upon receipt of the signed certified mailing receipt from the tenant, SCOR will schedule a tenant interview.
+Upon receipt from the tenant, SCOR will schedule a tenant interview.
 SCOR staff will collect the required documentation from the tenant and use the Tenant Eligibility & Advisory Services Interview Checklist and the Comparable Replacement Dwelling (CRD) Worksheet to guide each tenant through a step-by-step, self-paced relocation process without regard to race, color, religion, sex, age, handicap, familial status, or national origin, in accordance with 49 CFR 24.